-Small mammals. - During our survey using snap traps, we cumulated 1889 trap-nights at our 2 trapping sites of the Base-camp Valley from 24 to 31 July, and 949 trap-nights at the Camp-2 from 15 to 18 July.
-In the Base-camp sites, we caught 3 Collared Lemmings (Dicrostonyx groenlandicus) and no Brown Lemming (Lemmus sibiricus), which yielded a combined index of abundance of 0.16 lemmings/100 trap-nights, a very low value (Fig. 5).
-The estimated abundance was similar in the Camp-2 area, as 2 Collared Lemming and no Brown Lemmings were caught, for an index of 0.21 lemmings/100 trap-nights.
-The low estimate of lemming abundance yielded by our snap-trap survey was confirmed by our live-trapping survey in the Base-camp area.
-Overall, we captured 16 different lemmings (1 Brown and 15 Collared), including 5 that were captured more than once, for an index of 0.46 lemmings/100 trap-nights).
-The number of lemming winter nests found along our transects was also extremely low compared to the previous year as 9 were found in 2009 compared to 117 in 2008.
-All indices therefore suggest that lemmings were in the low phase of their cycle.
+Small mammals. - During our survey using snap traps, we cumulated 1920 trap-nights at our 2 trapping sites of the Qarlikturvik Valley from 24 to 31 July, and 720 trap-nights at the Camp-2 from 12 to 14 July.
+In the Qarlikturvik sites, we caught 4 Collared Lemmings (Dicrostonyx groenlandicus) and 13 Brown Lemming (Lemmus sibiricus), which yielded a combined index of abundance of 0.92 lemmings/100 trap-nights, a moderate value (Fig. 5).
+The estimated abundance was similar in the Camp-2 area, as 2 Collared Lemming and 5 Brown Lemmings were caught, for an index of 0.99 lemmings/100 trap-nights.
+The live-trapping survey conducted throughout the summer in the Qarlikturvik Valley area revealed a somewhat different picture.
+Overall, we captured 310 different lemmings (265 Brown and 45 Collared), including 164 that were captured more than once, for an index of 8.88 lemmings/100 trap-nights).
+A formal estimation of density using capture-recapture analytical methods indeed showed that we had a peak of lemming abundance in 2010 (Fig. 6).
+The number of lemming winter nests found along our transects (n = 60) was also extremely high compared to the previous year as 261 were found in 2010 compared to 9 in 2009.

-Breeding activity of foxes at dens and marking. - We found 3 new fox dens on the island in 2009, bringing the total to 106 known denning sites still intact.
-Among these dens, we found signs of activity (fresh digging and/or footprints) at 19 of them, a low number.
-The breeding activity of foxes was very low as we found only 4 different litters (4% of known denning sites) of Arctic Foxes and none of Red Foxes.
-This was a dramatic reduction compared to last year (23% of dens used in 2008, a year of high lemming abundance) and typical of the proportion of fox dens used in previous years of low lemming abundance.
-Minimum litter size of Arctic Fox varied between 1 and 7 pups (4 pups on average).
-A total of 14 adult (8 females and 6 males) and 9 juvenile Arctic Foxes were captured during trapping sessions and marked with eartags.
-Twelve of the adults captured were new individuals and two of them had been marked in previous years.
-All adults were fitted with satellite collars to study their home ranges and movements at large spatial scale over an entire annual cycle.
+Breeding activity of foxes at dens and marking. - We found 2 new fox dens on the island in 2010, bringing the total to 108 known denning sites still intact.
+Among these dens, we found signs of activity (fresh digging and/or footprints) at 21 of them, a relatively low number.
+However, the breeding activity of foxes was high as we found 17 different litters (16% of known denning sites) of Arctic Foxes, a considerable increase over last year (4 litters found in 2009) and none of Red Foxes.
+This value is typical of the proportion of fox dens used in previous years of high lemming abundance (average: 18%).
+Minimum litter size of Arctic Fox varied between 1 and 13 pups (6 pups on average).
+A total of 26 adults and 40 juveniles were captured during trapping sessions and marked with ear-tags.
+Seventeen of the adults captured were new individuals and nine of them had been marked in previous years.
+All adults and 1 juvenile were fitted with satellite collars to study their home ranges and movements at large spatial scale over an entire annual cycle.